Taking A Peek into My Hiking Data

 Recently, I signed up on AllTrails to start collecting data on my hikes.
 The Pro service offers many wonderful features, including the ability to download GPX data on hikes.
 I was so excited by this that I decided to try to visualize the hikes I have done.

-I’m structuring this article a bit differently with the results/visualizations first, but for anybody dying to see the data cleaning process, please see the Methodology or Visualizations sections below!
-(Interesting, I ran a poll on Twitter in which I asked whether people embed code in the main text of their blog post or at the end.
-91% embed in the main text [n = 85]!
-Still, I prefer having the code at the end).
+I ran a poll on Twitter in which I asked whether people embed code in the main text of their blog post or at the end.
+91% embed in the main text [n = 85].
+I structured this post accordingly.

 It took a bit to decide which packages had the functions needed to run the spatial analyses.
 In the end, I decided on: